-I’ll briefly discuss a quick and dirty (but highly effective) way to set you calorie intake to meet your goals, and then onto the best ways to implement 16:8 dieting to suit your lifestyle and training demands.
+I’ll briefly discuss a quick and dirty (but highly effective) way to set your calorie intake to meet your goals, and then onto the best ways to implement 16:8 dieting to suit your lifestyle and training demands.

-Just as a pre-cursor to the article, I really want to make it clear that there are many many ways to lose weight.
+Just as a precursor to the article, I really want to make it clear that there are many many ways to lose weight.
 Intermittent fasting is in vogue at the moment, and there will always be people who really embrace intermittent fasting and make it their long-term eating habit.
-There have been a glut of books emerging in the last couple of years, such as the The 16 Hour Diet, The Fast Diet book, The 5:2 Diet to name just a few.
+There has been a glut of books emerging in the last couple of years, such as The 16 Hour Diet, The Fast Diet book, The 5:2 Diet to name just a few.
 All can work, but for those wanting to fast to lose weight, and be sure of good results, we need to implement a bit of a stricter recording and monitoring system if we want to KNOW that it’s going to work for us.
 Once the weight is off, we can relax a bit and settle into a more intuitive way of eating.

 I’ve spent a lot of time practicing and learning the most effective ways of how to do a 16 hour fast for the best results, and how to implement a 16:8 diet plan, and I now teach, as the basis of my health and fat loss programs, putting all the best, most effective strategies together to create a simple and enjoyable daily fasting based fat loss program that works incredibly well for most people.
-This is generally combined with some kind of barbell or other strength training program (kettlebells work well), but it’s not an essential part.
+This is generally combined with some kind of Olympic barbell set or other strength training program (kettlebells work well), but it’s not an essential part.
 You certainly CAN lose weight without exercise, whatever the local gym manager tells you 🙂

 How Do You Lose Weight Intermittent Fasting With The 16 8 Diet?